What is PicoWay ®?

 Older laser systems use the same general methodology, but the biggest difference is that older systems will break the boulder into rocks while PicoWay ® will break the boulder into sand.
 Because these particles are much smaller, your body has an easier time eliminating them.
 This will ultimately provide a better end result in fewer sessions!

-The second thing PicoWay ® does is it has a thermo-acoustic effect.
+The second thing PicoWay ® does is it has a photo-acoustic effect.
 This is a phenomenon that we could not achieve with previous technology and it is exciting because we can now stimulate collagen synthesis and skin remodelling without the laser breaking the skin.
 This effect creates a sonic-boom beneath the surface of the skin, which creates areas of Laser Induced Optical Breakdown (LIOBs).
-This stimulates collagen synthesis and skin remodelling.
-We use this effect to treat photo-aging and acne scarring.
+We deliver these pulses using a fractionated pattern and we call this modality PicoWay Resolve.
+The photo-acoustic effect allows us to stimulates collagen synthesis and skin remodelling.
+We use this effect to treat photo-aging and acne scarring, as well as diffuse pigmentation.
+A lot of patients like this modality because the discomfort is very minimal and the downtime is very short.
+We sometimes combine this with other skin rejuvenation modalities like Morpheus8 to combine their effects.

 The amount of discomfort will vary with each individual and will depend on the type of procedure and also the location of the treatment.
 Overall, the treatment is very tolerable and does not require any analgesia.
 The treatment stings a little bit but is generally very well tolerated.
 However, with difficult, larger tattoos. we will sometimes apply a topical numbing agent prior to the treatment or even anesthetize the treatment area with injectable lidocaine if required.